Travelgate/documentation/kb/faqs/glossary.md

 Content Query that returns a comprehensive room list from a supplier's access.

 - **RQ (On Request, ON_REQUEST)**
-Availability or confirmation status requiring Seller confirmation.
+Option status requiring Seller confirmation.

 - **Rule (rel. plugin rules, pricing rules)**
 Conditions for system actions.